Child care: Overview

+Therefore, an important aspect of childcare is considering the cultural differences and accepted behaviors in differing households.
+Children should be able to retain their cultural tradition and norms, while also being exposed to other cultures.

 Types

 In the child's home

 At home, care is typically provided by nannies, au pairs, or friends and family.
 The child is watched inside the home.
-This is done with a motive to avoid illnesses from outside interactions.
 Depending on the number of children in the home, the children utilizing in-home care could enjoy the greatest amount of interaction with their caregiver, in turn forming a close bond.
 There are no required licensing or background checks for in-home care, making parental vigilance essential in choosing an appropriate caregiver.
 Nanny and au pair services provide certified caregivers and the cost of in-home care is the highest of childcare options per child, though a household with many children may find this the most convenient and affordable option.
 Many nannies study towards childcare qualifications.
 This training is intended to teach a carer how to create a safe and stimulating environment for children to enjoy and thrive in.
-Typically, au pairs or nannies provide more than routine child care, often providing assistance with daily household activities which include running errands, shopping, doing laundry, fixing meals, and cleaning the house.
+Typically, au pairs or nannies provide more than routine child care, often providing assistance with daily household activities, which include running errands, shopping, doing laundry, fixing meals, and cleaning the house.

-The most now common way to find a nanny is online on dedicated websites specializing in carer services, or through a nanny agency.
-Nanny agencies may provide a more thorough check of an applicant's references and run a criminal background check on the successful candidate.
-Depending on local prices for daycares, a nanny could be cheaper than putting multiple children in a daycare setting full-time.
-Proponents believe in-home care may provide stability for the child provided the same carer is retained over time.
-Nannies often work overtime and babysit.
-Some also care for sick children whereas nurseries typically do not.
-This enables the parents to continue working normally without being interrupted.
+The most common way to find a nanny is online on dedicated websites specializing in child care services, or through a nanny agency.
+Nanny agencies may provide a more thorough check of an applicant's references and run a criminal background check on the candidate.
+Depending on local prices, a nanny could be cheaper than putting multiple children in a daycare setting full-time.
+Proponents believe in-home care may provide stability for the child, due to the fact supervision takes place in an already familiar and comfortable setting for the child.
+Nannies may also provide care for sick children whereas nurseries typically do not.
+This enables working parents to continue working instead of leaving to pull a sick child out of day care, which may make in home care ideal for parents who work jobs that they cannot leave, such as nurses.
 Depending on local laws, some carers can be subject to visits from their local childcare regulatory bodies.
-Proponents also claim nannies could also be well socialized as nannies could be able to take them out and attend more playdates.